kvojps/open-source-project-observatory/README.md

 - **Simple Project Discovery:** One platform centralizes information about a wide variety of open source projects, making it easier for users to discover projects relevant to their interests.

 ## 2. Exploration Facility
-- **Comprehensive Project Details:** You can explore specific details for each project, including contribution statistics, top contributors, and open questions, providing a comprehensive view of the project status.
+- **Comprehensive Project Details:** You can explore specific details for each project.

 ## 3. Contribution Encouragement and Guide for Beginners
 - **Guides for New Contributors:** Act as a guide for beginners in the open source community, helping them discover the first project to contribute to.